National Skilled Trades and Technology Week 2020

-Throughout National Skilled Trades and Technology Week 2019, Skills Canada Newfoundland and Labrador (SCNL) will deliver experiential programs and activities to youth, students and apprentices in the province.
-SCNL will host a Skilled Futures workshop in Technology, the Enter:Preneur Dragon’s Lair Provincial on November 7 at the Sandman Signature Hotel, Vale In-School Presentations, Essential Skills activities throughout the week to primary and high schools and an Alumni Association Give-Back event at Ronald McDonald House.
+Throughout National Skilled Trades and Technology Week 2019, Skills Canada Newfoundland and Labrador (SCNL) delivered experiential programs and activities to youth, students and apprentices in the province.
+SCNL hosted Skilled Futures workshop in Technology, the Enter:Preneur Dragon’s Lair Provincial, Vale In-School Presentations, Essential Skills activities throughout the week to primary and high schools, and an Alumni Association Give-Back event at Ronald McDonald House.

 Schedule of Events